 Materiality: This ESG Report is structured based on the materiality of respective issues, resulting from materiality assessment.
 The result of the materiality assessment was reviewed and confirmed by the Board and senior management.
-For further details, please refer to the section headed "Materiality Assessment".
+For further details, please refer to the sections headed "Stakeholder Engagement" and "Materiality Assessment".

-Quantitative: This ESG Report is prepared in accordance with the ESG Reporting Guide and discloses key performance indicators ("KPIs") in a quantitative manner.
+Quantitative: This ESG Report is prepared in accordance with the ESG Reporting Guide and discloses KPIs in a quantitative manner.
 Information regarding the standards, methodologies, assumptions and/or calculation references, and sources of key conversion factors used for KPIs is stated wherever appropriate.